Kinubi/Zephyr-Engine/docs/ECS_SYSTEM.md

 ## Overview

-The ZulkanZengine ECS provides a data-oriented foundation for game and simulation logic.
+The Zephyr-Engine ECS provides a data-oriented foundation for game and simulation logic.
 It keeps component storage contiguous, schedules work across a shared thread pool, and extracts frame data for the renderer.
 The current implementation focuses on deterministic per-frame updates and low-latency data extraction while remaining extendable for future systems such as AI, input scripting, or animation.

 Key traits: